victorjoh/valid-draughts-moves/README.md

 (also called Polish draughts or international checkers) is a strategy board game for two players, one of the variants of draughts.
 In this kata we will use the outside-in classicist test-driven development approach to list all valid moves in any given board position.
+We solve the kata in pairs.

 # Preparation
 Read Martin Fowler's two articles: 1) [Test-Driven